yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 ==
 The goal of an image retrieval system is to let a user send a query image and return a list of most similar images to the query.
 For example with [google reverse image search](https://support.google.com/websearch/answer/1325808?co=GENIE.Platform%3DDesktop&hl=en) you can send an image and get all similar images and their web pages.
 Amazon also has an option to [search by image](https://www.amazon.com/b?ie=UTF8&node=17387598011), just take a picture of something you see and immediately get a list of items sold by amazon that look the same as your picture.

-Im going to build an application to retrieve **food** images and deploy it as a web service.
+I'm going to build an application to retrieve **food** images and deploy it as a web service.

 System Architecture
 ===================
 ![arch]({{ "/assets/image_search_arch.svg" | absolute_url }}){:height="100%" width="100%"}

-workflow
+Workflow
 =======
 1. Train Models
    * Train embedding extractor based on resnet34